 Helping low-income people develop the skills, knowledge and motivation to achieve self-sufficiency.

 COMMUNITY SERVICES BLOCK GRANT (CSBG) — This program provides a range of services which assist low-income people to attain the skills, knowledge, and motivation necessary to achieve self-sufficiency.
-The program may also offer low-income people immediate life necessities such as food, shelter, medicine, etc. The Illinois Department of Commerce and Economic Opportunity administers the CSBG Program in accordance with federal law and the Illinois Economic Opportunity Act.
+The program may also offer low-income people immediate life necessities such as food, shelter, etc. The Illinois Department of Commerce and Economic Opportunity administers the CSBG Program in accordance with federal law and the Illinois Economic Opportunity Act.

 SCHOLARSHIPS — Crosswalk Scholarships are funded by the Community Services Block Grant (CSBG) program.
 The scholarship program is designed to provide financial assistance to low-income and disadvantaged persons of high academic attainment or potential.
-These scholarships can be used to provide formal education or occupational training at an accredited Illinois institution, with particular consideration given to fields of study in high technology areas or other growth occupations.
+These scholarships can be used to provide formal education or occupational training at an accredited institution, with particular consideration given to fields of study in high technology areas or other growth occupations.
 In addition to the scholarship program, Crosswalk also provides tuition for Truck Driver Training.
 For more information, please call the Crosswalk CSBG Scholarship Staff.

-EMERGENCY SERVICES — The Emergency Services program is funded from a number of different sources and is intended to provide onetime only assistance to individuals and households who are truly experiencing an emergency situation and who are in need of immediate life necessities, such as shelter, medicine, etc. We also have limited funds available for emergency home repairs with a maximum grant of $500.00 per family, to help pay for small emergency repairs.
+EMERGENCY SERVICES — The Emergency Services program is funded from a number of different sources and is intended to provide onetime only assistance to individuals and households who are truly experiencing an emergency situation and who are in need of immediate life necessities, such as shelter, food, etc. We also have limited funds available for emergency home repairs with a maximum grant of $900.00 per family, to help pay for small emergency repairs.
 Outreach sites for emergency services are available in all four counties.
 For more information, contact the Crosswalk Emergency Service Staff.

 FOOD PANTRY — Crosswalk Food Pantry is a key component, providing support to the most vulnerable individuals and families in our Franklin County community.
 At the food pantry, we are dedicated to helping people who are struggling with hunger and its underlying issues.
 We offer food and supportive services within an environment of caring and respect for human dignity and diversity.
 We help those we serve to turn life’s challenges into opportunities, to improve their lives and to find new hope.